-Symptom Action
+Symptom Ac tion

-Unable to run rconsole commands to get an active Check connection of cables and connectors at the nodes and the In-Reach terminal server.
+Unable to run rconsole commands to get an active terminal session.
+Check connection of cables and connectors at the nodes and the In-Reach terminal server.

-terminal session.
-Make sure that the In-Reach terminal server is turned on and connected to the network by pinging the unit at 172.30.20.1.
+terminai session.
+2. Make sure that the In-Reach terminal server is turned on and connected to the network by pinging the unit at 172.30.20.1.

-Follow steps 1 through 9 of Chapter 11, "Configuring the terminal server after device replacement," on page 59, then at the IN-Reach_Priv> prompt, type, show port <portnumber> to compare the settings of all suspect ports against ports that work.</portnumber>
+3. Follow steps 1 through 9 of Chapter 11, "Configuring a terminal server after device replacement," on page 65, then at the IN-Reach_Priv> prompt, type, show port < portnumber&gt; to compare the settings of all suspect ports against ports that work.

 4. Make sure that the In-Reach terminal server is powered up and functional by pinging the unit at 172.30.20.1

-Make sure that the serial port (COM 1) is configured to redirect the output to the terminal server:
+5. Make sure that the serial port (COM 1) is configured to redirect the output to the terminal server:

 Restart the node and watch the monitor screen.

 When indicated, press F1.

 From the main menu, select Devices and I/O Ports, then press Enter.

-Make sure that Serial Port A is set to Port 3F8, IRQ 4.
+• Make sure that Serial Port A is set to Port 3F8, IRQ 4 .

 Select Serial Port A.

 Select Remote Console Redirection.

 Check the following settings:

 Remote Console Active [Enabled]

 Remote Console Com Port [COM1]

 Remote Console Baud Rate [9600]

 Remote Console Data Bits [8]

 Remote Console Parity [None]

 Remote Console Stop Bits [1]

 Remote Console Emulation [VT100]

 Remote Console Active After Boot [Enabled]

 Save settings and exit.

-6. Swap out cables and dongle with known good units.
+Swap out cables and dongle with known good units.

-Run diagnostics against the serial port to test the connectivity.
+1. Run diagnostics against the serial port to test the connectivity.